wso2con2024/apim-tutorial/apim/Use case 8 - GraphQL APIs/README.md

 8. **API Testing**
    - Select `Try Out` in the `API CONSOLE`.
    - Paste the Access Token.
-   - In the GraphiQL console, enter the following subscription query:
+   - In the GraphiQL console, execute the following subscription query:
      ```graphql
      subscription {
        scheduleUpdate(from: "London") {